-- 13 established lines with various maturities across the curve - New bond lines issued under the domestic program may be offered in the US to 'qualified institutional buyers' pursuant to Rule 144A.
+- 14 established lines with various maturities across the curve. - New bond lines issued under the domestic program may be offered in the US to 'qualified institutional buyers' pursuant to Rule 144A. - In January 2021, QTC issued a new AUD 2032 maturity, further establishing its benchmark curve.